Impressive and delicious yet fairly easy to make, perfect for a special occasion.

 Stir in bread cubes and just enough broth to moisten, then stir in nuts and set aside.

 Oil the cookie sheet and set aside.
 Line the bowl(s) with cheescloth, leaving the ends hanging over the sides.

-Crumble the tofu*** and place in bowl(s).
+Crumble the tofu*** and divide evenly between the bowl(s).
 Firmly press it into the bottom and sides to make a shell.